July 3, 2025

 6. Collaboration with stakeholders

-Successful medical device software development implies input from healthcare professionals, patients, engineers, and regulators.
-Poor communication can lead to misaligned requirements and delays.
+Successful implementation of software in a medical device implies input from healthcare professionals, patients, engineers, and regulators.
+When communication between these groups breaks down, misaligned requirements and delays happen as a consequence.

 • Engage stakeholders early through interviews, surveys and prototype reviews.